-- Improvements should be sensitive to the lessintensive existing land uses of worship sites and residential. - Traffic calming devices should be incorporated to promote safe street environments for residents and patrons. - Building massing should be more horizontal in form, reinforcing the pedestrian interface. - Opportunities for enhancing parking areas with scale and surface treatment should be explored.
+- Improvements should be sensitive to the lessintensive existing land uses of worship and residential sites. - Traffic calming devices should be incorporated into Via Lido to promote safe street environments for residents and patrons. - Building massing should be more horizontal in form, reinforcing the pedestrian interface. - Pursue added joint parking opportunities.